zauberware/humhub-weather-module/README.md

 ## Description

 This module attaches a simple weather widget in the dashboard's sidebar.
-Optain an API key here: https://openweathermap.org/api
+It get's is data from <https://openweathermap.org/api>.
+You have to obtain an ApiKey first.

 As an admin you can define the location from where you want to show the current weather.